- Search The Registry

 - My Account

 The matter is further complicated because a fair number of people still locate their origins in specific native African ethnic groups or regions, particularly the Yoruba, Akan, Arará, and Kongo, but also Igbo, Carabalí, Mandingo, Kissi, Fula, Makua, and others.
 A 2014 study estimated the genetic admixture of the population of Cuba to be 70% European, 22% African, and 8% Native American.
 Although Afro Cubans can be found throughout Cuba, Eastern Cuba has a higher concentration of Afro Cubans than other parts of the island.
 Havana has the largest population of any city in Cuba.
 In the 20th century, many native African immigrants came to Cuba, especially from Angola.
 Also, immigrants from Jamaica and Haiti have been settling in Cuba, most of whom settle in the eastern part of the island due to its proximity to their home countries, further contributing to the already high percentage of blacks on that side of the island.

 The number of Afro Cubans on the island increased after the 1959 Cuban revolution due to mass migration from the island of the largely white Cuban professional class.
 A small percentage of Afro Cubans left Cuba, mostly for the United States (particularly Florida), where they and their U.S.-born children are called Cuban Americans, Hispanic Americans, and African Americans.
 Only a few resided in nearby Spanish-speaking countries of the Dominican Republic and the U.S. territory of Puerto Rico.
 The now-defunct Institute for Cuban and Cuban-American Studies at the University of Miami put the percentage of Cuba's Black population at 62%.
-The Minority Rights Group International says that "An objective assessment of the situation of Afro Cubans remains problematic due to scant records and a paucity of systematic studies both pre- and post-revolution."
+The Minority Rights Group International says, "An objective assessment of the situation of Afro Cubans remains problematic due to scant records and a paucity of systematic studies both pre- and post-revolution."